gematik/app-PkiTestsuite/README.md

 ### Smoke Test

-In order to make a quick check if everything is set up correctly, the test object can be reach by the test suite, and to initialize the test suite with the TSL sequence number set in the test object; we implemented a script that runs an initial test: `./checkInitialState.sh`.
+To make a quick check if everything is set up correctly, the test object can be reach by the test suite, and to initialize the test suite with the TSL sequence number set in the test object; we implemented a script that runs an initial test: `./checkInitialState.sh`.
 Within a TSL download by the test object is expected, and afterward, a use case is triggered with a valid certificate.
 OCSP requests are expected and answered correctly as well.
 Therefore, a configured test object has to be up and running and accessible by the testsuite and its components.

 ### Selecting Specific Tests